sunnyaws1984/rag/README.md

 FAISS retrieves the relevant document:
 Nvidia chips are used in cloud platforms like AWS, Google Cloud, and Azure

-Gemini LLM generates a natural language answer:

-The capital of Japan is Tokyo.

 📂 Project Structure
 rag/
 │── create_embeddings.py         # Creates FAISS index